Orthogonal Representation Learning for Estimating Causal Quantities: THEORETICAL RESULTS

-where Lipschitz constants are omitted for clarity. \end{numlemma} \begin{proof} We adopt a classical convergence rate of a non-parametric regression \citep{stone1982optimal}.
-Specifically, we define an auxiliary sieve model $\mathcal{G}_m = \{g_j(v), j \ge 1\}$ with $m$ effective parameters (\eg, histograms, wavelets, splines).
-Then, given the Jackson's inequality, for any $s^v$ H\"older smooth target $g^*$ the following holds:
+where H\"older norms are omitted for clarity. \end{numlemma} \begin{proof} In the following, to simplify the notation, we drop an upper index $v$ for both $g^{*v}=g^{*}$ and $\hat{g}^{v}=\hat{g}$.
+We adopt a classical convergence rate of a non-parametric regression \citep{stone1982optimal}.
+Specifically, we define a second-stage estimator $\hat{g}_p$ as a local polynomial/linear smoother estimator of order $p \ge \lfloor s \rfloor$ (we denote the class of such estimators as $\mathcal{G}$).
+Under the usual regularity assumptions \citep{kennedy2023towards} and given the Taylor expansion property of H\"older smooth functions (see Appendix~\ref{app:background-holder}), there exists a constant $C > 0$ and a bandwidth $h > 0$ such that, for an oracle second-stage estimator $g^*_p$, the following holds: